 In the information service industry that the Group is a part of, fierce price and technology development competition continues to accelerate due to new competitors entering the market from outside the industry into areas where the expansion of IT investment aimed at strengthening business competitiveness is expected, and also due to continuing progress in the reduction of costs for the sourcing of IT resources.
 Therefore, if price competition intensifies, the degradation of quality or delays in responding to technological innovation could impact the Group's business results.

-To address these risks, the Group is laying out a framework for providing consistent services from consulting to system development, operation and BPO (business process outsourcing), and is working to further enhance its project proposal capabilities in addition to quality and productivity.
+To address these risks, the Group is laying out a framework for providing consistent services from consulting to system development, operation and BPO (business process outsourcing), and is working to further enhance its project proposal capabilities in addition to quality and productivity.b.
+Information processing service

 The information processing services provided by the Group require new and replacement investment in operational equipment and systems relating to data centers, the amount of investment is recovered over multiple years through information processing service contracts.
 Therefore, if there is an unexpectedly significant change in the economic environment or changes in the management status of customers, it may not be possible to recover the investment and business results may be impacted.